shaelebrown/TDApplied/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# TDAML
+# TDApplied

 <!-- badges: start -->
 <!-- badges: end -->

-TDAML is an R package for applied topological data analysis using machine learning and statistical inference, and uses the output of persistent homology calculations from the R package TDA as input to its methods.
+TDApplied is an R package for applied topological data analysis using machine learning and statistical inference, and uses the output of persistent homology calculations from the R packages TDA/TDAstats as input to its methods.

 R package TDA: